mardix/Paginator/README.md

 	$paginator = (new Voodoo\Paginator($pagePattern));

+---

 ####Voodoo\Paginator::setItems()
-To set the items, total items per page
+To set the items, total items per page, and the pagination navigation size

 	<?php